demisto/content/Packs/ThycoticDSV/Integrations/ThycoticDSV/README.md

 Thycotic DevOps Secrets Vault is a high velocity vault that centralizes secrets management, enforces access, and provides automated logging trails.
+DevOps Secrets Vault is an API-as-a-Service, which makes getting up and running easy.
+No installation of the vault or database is required and Thycotic even handles all the updates.
 This integration was integrated and tested with version 6.0 of ThycoticDSV.
 Supported Cortex XSOAR versions: 5.0.0 and later.